 How Laing O’Rourke implemented BIMcollab on the Everton Stadium project in Liverpool

-With BIMcollab, internationally renowned company Laing O’Rourke has moved from elaborate manual coordination to managing project communication more efficiently.
-However, introducing a new workflow presented a set of challenges when it came to the implementation, the development of a long-term strategy, and user adoption.
+With BIMcollab Nexus, the internationally renowned company Laing O’Rourke has embraced collaboration and agile frameworks to increase efficiency when managing project communication and design coordination.
+However, introducing new workflows presented a set of challenges when it came to the implementation, the development of a long-term strategy, and user adoption.

-Here is how Laing O’Rourke team approached the implementation of cloud-based BIM issue management in their projects, and how they overcame some of the challenges associated with adopting new workflows.
+Here is how the Laing O’Rourke team approached the implementation of cloud-based issue management in their projects, and how they overcame some of the challenges.

 About Laing O’Rourke

-Laing O’Rourke’s team first tested issue management with BIMcollab back in 2015.
-Since then, as a result of better coordination and saving costs and time, BIMcollab workflow has been implemented across various projects and teams.
+Laing O’Rourke’s team first tested issue management with BIMcollab Nexus back in 2015.
+Since then, as a result of better BIM coordination with time and cost-saving evidence, the BIMcollab workflow is becoming the standard across various projects and teams.

 Challenges of implementing new issue management workflows across projects

-With the use of BIMcollab, Laing O’Rourke’s goal was to move towards a trusted collaborative environment to ensure efficient project delivery.
-However, the challenges attached to the widespread implementation of a new BIM tool led some users to be reluctant to embrace technological change.
+With the use of BIMcollab Nexus, Laing O’Rourke’s objective was to move towards a trusted collaborative environment to ensure efficient project delivery.
+However, the challenges attached to the widespread implementation of a new tool led some users to be reluctant to embrace technological change.

-These were some of the challenges that Laing O’Rourke had to overcome when BIMcollab was implemented:
+These were some of the challenges that Laing O’Rourke had to overcome when BIMcollab Nexus was implemented:

-- Change the cultural mindsets and convincing about added value
+- Changing the cultural mindsets and convincing users about the added value

 How Laing O’Rourke approached the implementation challenges

-Here are some of the actions Laing O’Rourke team took to achieve this:
+Here are some of the actions taken by the Laing O’Rourke team to achieve that:

-- Process map for guidance and comments – With a detailed process map in place and available to all, Laing O’Rourke project managers were able to streamline coordination, and support the integration and adoption of BIMcollab.
+- Process map for guidance and comments – With a detailed process map in place and available to all project stakeholders, the project was able to streamline coordination and support the integration and adoption of BIMcollab.

 - Constant support available – For the Everton team, BIMcollab technical support was provided both internally and externally.
-Internally, all questions and issues were escalated to the project champion, ensuring that the team always had a point of contact and that their questions did not fall through the cracks.
+All questions and issues were escalated to the project champion, ensuring that the team always had a point of contact and that their questions did not fall through the cracks.